Applicable plans

 Formulas

-For example, if you wanted to calculate the cost of labor for a task, your formula would look like this:
+For example, if you wanted to calculate the cost of labour for a task, your formula would look like this:

-For example, in your spaceship building collection, each task has an ‘Hourly Wage’ field, a ‘Materials Cost’ field, and an ‘Estimated Time’ field.
+For instance, in your spaceship building list, each task has an ‘Hourly Wage’ field, a ‘Materials Cost’ field, and an ‘Estimated Time’ field.
 You want to calculate the estimated cost of each task in the project.

 Guide to using functions and formulas